jsmithdev/lwc-server/README.md

 ## Todo

 Much.
-For now this only works for the most basic of LWC.
+For now this only works for basic LWCs.

+- can use lightning base components and slds

+- can not call apex methods, wire, etc

 ## Development